Andretti curse: Marco Andretti

 Marco is the son of Michael and the grandson of Mario.
-He has qualified for the Indy 500 seventeen times.
+He has qualified for the Indy 500 twenty times.

 2005 Indy Pro Series: Marco's first trip to Indianapolis saw him finish 16th, two laps down, in the 2005 Freedom 100 for the Indy Pro Series.
 Marco achieved the first Andretti win at the Brickyard of any sort since 1969 by winning the 2005 Liberty Challenge Indy Pro Series race on the infield road course three weeks later.

 2006: Marco joined his father's Andretti Green Racing IndyCar Series team for 2006.
 His first Indy 500 saw him narrowly miss a historic victory.
 A crash by Felipe Giaffone instigated a caution period on lap 191.
 Marco's father Michael took the lead on lap 194 under caution when cars ahead of him made pit stops.
 At this stage, Marco was immediately behind his father in second place.
 One lap after returning to green-flag racing, Marco put a passing move on his father and took the lead, seemingly on the way to victory.
 However Sam Hornish Jr., recovering from a penalty earlier in the race, was closing quickly.

 Michael attempted to block Hornish as much as possible for his son, but Hornish got by and drove up behind Marco with 2 laps to go.
 Marco held Hornish off as long as possible, however Hornish managed a last gasp pass in the last 400 feet before the finish line winning by 0.0635 seconds.
 It was the second-closest finish in the history of the Indy 500, behind only the 1992 race.
 Many consider this to be the saddest event in Michael Andretti's racing history, with a father-son 1st-2nd finish being spoiled by Hornish, driving for long-time rival car owner Roger Penske.